The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Ultralight axion cosmology

-In this section, we first provide a review of the motivation for ULAs as dark matter candidates and the implications of their existence on the hierarchical structure formation and cosmology.
+In this section, we first provide a review of the motivation for ULAs as dark matter candidates.
+We then explain the implications of their existence on the hierarchical structure formation and cosmology.

-\subsection{Physical Origin of Axions}
+\subsection{Physical origin of axions}

 Axions are hypothetical pseudoscalar particles with typically low mass (between $10^{-33} \,\si{\electronvolt}$ and $10^{-5} \,\si{\electronvolt}$) and weak couplings to the Standard Model particles (i.e., quadratic coupling terms can be neglected).
 Pseudoscalar hereby refers to the property that the particle behaves like a scalar under transformations, except parity transformations, under which it switches signs.
 Although the axion was originally introduced in QCD to solve the strong CP problem explicitly, the term has been extended to a number of (pseudo) Nambu-Goldstone bosons.
 Nambu-Goldstone bosons are particles that occur as massless degrees of freedom after breaking a spontaneous symmetry.
 Axions are pseudo-Nambu-Goldstone bosons as they acquire a very small mass via further symmetry breaking.
-These particles appear in various quantum field theories such as string theory \citep[e.g.][]{Svrcek2006, Conlon2006, Asimina2010} or supersymmetric extensions of the Standard Model \citep[e.g.][for review]{Jihn2010, Marsh2016}.
-To distinguish such general axions from the QCD axion, they are often referred to as axion-like particles or ultra-light axions in the cosmologically relevant low mass regime.
+These particles appear in various theories of high energy physics such as string theory \citep[e.g.,][]{Svrcek2006, Conlon2006, Asimina2010} or supersymmetric extensions of the Standard Model \citep[e.g.,][for review]{Jihn2010, Marsh2016}.
+To distinguish such general axions from the QCD axion, they are often referred to as ALPs or ultralight axions in the cosmologically relevant low-mass regime.
 The common properties of these particles are well described in section 2.2 in \cite{Marsh2016}.

 We heuristically illustrate axion physics using the QCD axion introduced by \cite{Peccei1977a, Peccei1977b} as a generic example.
 We refer the reader to \cite{Marsh2016} for further details.
-A non-Abelian $\mathrm{SU}(3)$ gauge theory with a gluon gauge field $G_{\mu \nu}^{\rm a}$ naturally exhibits a topological term with some coupling $\theta$ in its Lagrangian density, which is of the form:
+A non-Abelian $\mathrm{SU}(3)$ gauge theory with a gluon gauge field $G_{\mu \nu}^{\rm a}$ naturally exhibits a topological term with some coupling $\theta$ in its Lagrangian density, which is of the form